Everything you need to know to start bouldering

 Bouldering grades and colours

-The difficulty of a climb, or a boulder problem, is denoted using one a few numerical systems.
+The difficulty of a climb, or a boulder problem, is denoted using one of a few numerical systems.

 Generally, the “font bouldering” grade system is used to in the UK; this allows us to quantify the difficulty of the climb, which is good to know before attempting.
 For example, a suitable boulder problem to warm up would be a 4, then you might spend your session working on a climb of about 6a or 6b.